EMPOWER EL SALVADOR

 It would appear that during 2022 the Salvadoran government – in an attempt to decrease the country's massive homicide rate – had in some way been negotiating with the country's largest gang, Marasalvatrucha (aka MS-13 or MS).
 The negotiations broke down.
 Some have said that senior MS gang members were arrested by the government while others have claimed that MS were after greater gains than what the government were prepared to offer.
 Whatever the reason, there was a breakdown.
 It seems like, in order to punish or push the government, in just one weekend MS killed 87 people on the street.
 Many of these people were unarmed citizens simply going about their business.
 In fact 62 people were killed on Saturday alone.

 Resulting from this, there has been a huge government crackdown (with the cooperation of police and army) on the Salvadoran gangs.
-As of July 2024, about 81,,000 people suspected of being gang members have been arrested following the enactment of new laws.
+As of January 2025, about 84,000 people suspected of being gang members and affiliates have been arrested following the enactment of new laws.
 In effect the government has said that any gangster is a terrorist, and any gang organization is a terrorist organization.
 And now anybody seen on the street with gang tattoos or anything that may incriminate them receives an automatic jail term of 10 - 15 years.
 It is anticipated that initiated gang members may well never be released.
-Gang members have gone underground while others have fled to neighboring Honduras, Mexico, and the USA.
+Those gang members not yet arrested have gone underground while others have fled to neighboring Honduras, Mexico, and the USA.
 Human rights groups are crying foul saying that not all of those who have been arrested are gang members.
-And, having proven innocence some 8,000 people have been released
+And, having proven innocence some 8,000 people have been released.

 Within El Salvador, there is a calm now.
 Whilst we are not criticizing the Salvadoran government here, nevertheless, what happens to the families (and especially the children) of those whose fathers will be locked up for 20 years?
 We have a huge concern for these fatherless children.
 Sometimes the partners of the gang members are being arrested as well.
 And, will those not-yet-arrested gang members simply “wise up” and stop tattooing their bodies with gang insignia and find other ways of operating?